clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 ## Problem

 Only it didn't.
 Long story short, the operator didnt work out of the box for me.
 My testing initially took place on a k3s test cluster running ARM64 Ububtu 22.04.
-The details of my findings in the above testing is summarized in this issue: https://github.com/tailscale/tailscale/issues/8733.
-The punchline is that although the Tailscale operator installs fine was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnaet.
+The details of my findings in the above testing is summarized in this issue:
+[https://github.com/tailscale/tailscale/issues/8733](https://github.com/tailscale/tailscale/issues/8733).
+The punchline is that although the Tailscale operator installs fine was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnet.

-Since the Tailscale operator path was blocked, I decided to try some of the other Kubernetes solutions that Tailscale offers as described here: https://tailscale.com/kb/1185/kubernetes/.
+Since the Tailscale operator path was blocked, I decided to try some of the other Kubernetes solutions that Tailscale offers as described here: [https://tailscale.com/kb/1185/kubernetes](https://tailscale.com/kb/1185/kubernetes).
 Whilst not as elegent as the operator, both the Proxy and Sidecar approaches can achieve a similar result to the Operator albeit with increasingly more manual steps.
 Result of that testing was:

 1. Tailscale Proxy for Kubernetes doesn't work
 2. Tailscale Sidecar for Kubernetes works